Haider10k/web1_assignment2-haider-deems-/Readme.txt

                 outline: 3px solid rgb(39, 190, 102);
                 outline-offset: 2px;
             }
-- Automated search:
+- Automated search: 1/1
     - scored a 10/10 so was nothing to add!!!

-- OUR GITHUB PAGES URL
+- OUR GITHUB PAGES URL:
     - https://haider10k.github.io/web1_assignment2-haider-deems-/

+- WORKLOAD SPLIT:
+    - all 3 pages were equally completed by both Haider and Deems, had completed this all in person together!